 - Decreased reaction time and impaired attention: You’ll process information more slowly.

 - Depletion of nutrients: These important resources become limited since your body uses them to help process the alcohol.
 You’ll feel the impact while you recover— feeling tired, thirsty, and dizzy.
+This effect can negatively impact athletic performance.

 It’s also important to remember that the higher your BAC, the longer it will take for your body to process it.
 If you go to bed with a very high BAC, depending on how you long you’re asleep, you may still wake up with a BAC above 0.